 The GRM Portfolio has been partially hedged through purchases of physical daily call options on Entergy (June: 200MW; July & August: 100MW) and on CINergy (June: 100MW; July & August: 50MW).
 RAC’s concern is syndication of P99 to P100 tail exposure in the re-insurance market.
 The cost of reinsurance and Enron’s deductible and/or participation continued in this tail risk remains uncertain at this time juncture.

 Maximum loss under this derivative contract is $50 million.
 Although additional transactions add value by diversifying risk, until the tail risk has been hedged, there is remains significant extreme value exposure.
 Upon inclusion of this transaction, Enron’s Maximum Loss exposure is $280 million.
 The portfolio P99 (“Notional Maximum Loss”) exposure is approximately $18.7 million, compared to aggregate premiums received of $6.145 million.
-These amounts include the two Allegheny transactions that have not been executed as of 6/4/01, but that have been DASHed..
+These amounts include the two Allegheny transactions that have not been executed as of 6/4/01, but that have been Dashed.

 An interim Notional Maximum Loss (portfolio P99) limit has been set at $120 million for the Outage Option portfolio.
 The current value of the P99 portfolio is $4.2million as of 6/6/01.The Enron Board of Directors approved this limit on May 1, 2001.